bitlogik/guardata/docs/architecture.rst

 Parsec security model
 =====================

-PARSEC secures sensitive data before they are stored on public clouds, proceeding in 3 steps :
+guardata secures sensitive data before they are stored on public clouds, proceeding in 3 steps :

 - Splitting of files in blocks before encryption;
 - Encryption of each block with a different symmetric key (BLOCK_ENC_KEY);